-Developers are responsible for establishing an Owner’s Management Company (OMC) and since 1 April 2011, units cannot be sold before this is done.
+Developers are responsible for establishing an Owners’ Management Company (OMC) and since 1 April 2011, units may not be sold before this is done.
 The developer is generally the initial controlling member of the OMC and decides on services to be provided and how much owners will be charged for them.

-Even if there is a OMC, until more than half of all units are sold, the developer will still generally control decision-making on:
+Even if there is an OMC, until more than half of all units are sold, the developer will still generally control decision-making on: